jliu0105/customer_classifier/README.md

 # Customer Classifier using Annual Income and Spending Score with Hierarchical and K-Means Clustering
-Welcome to our Customer Classifier project!
+Welcome to my Customer Classifier project!
 This project leverages the power of machine learning to classify customers based on their annual income and spending score using hierarchical and K-means clustering.

 ## Table of Contents
 [Introduction](#introduction) <br>